Schroedinger-Hat/youtube-to-anchorfm/README.md

 The action will start every time you push a change on the `episode.json` file.
 Into this file you need to specify the YouTube id of your video.

 The action uses a docker image built over Ubuntu.
 It takes some time to setup the environment before runnign the script.

+**NOTE**: in order for the script to run its necessary for there to be at least one episode already published on anchorFM manually, because on a brand new anchor fm account the steps to publish are bit different, it asks questions about the channel.

 ## How can I use this as a Github action?